Revature-Salesforce-Training/curriculum/Week 2 - Process Automation/LNProcess Automation.md

     - No criteria – just execute the actions!
   - We can then specify immediate actions to take as well as scheduled actions
     - Run Apex code
-      - Class must be annotated with @InvocableMethod
+      - Method must be annotated with @InvocableMethod
     - Create a record
     - Update a record
     - Send Email alerts